 The conclusions of the studies done on the 1559-1567 MHz band for WRC-2000 remain equally applicable today.
 The number of RNSS systems operating worldwide in one of four broad categories – 1) Global Navigation Satellite Systems; 2) Regional RNSS Systems; 3) RNSS Satellite-Based Augmentation Systems; or 4) Assisted RNSS (A-RNSS) systems – has expanded in recent years well beyond what was envisioned in 2000.
 The number of GNSS devices installed worldwide was at 5.6 billion in 2023, and is expected to grow to almost 9 billion in the next decade.
 The conclusions from 2000 on the infeasibility of co-frequency MSS and RNSS also apply to the other 1-GHz RNSS bands encompassed in the study range of Resolution 253 (WRC-23).
 If anything, the heightened sensitivity of RNSS receivers in the 1 164-1 215 MHz and 1 215-1 300 MHz range to pulsed interference make the prospect of sharing with MSS even less likely in the lower 1-GHz RNSS bands than they were at 1 559-1 610 MHz.

-Given that the general idea of WRC-27 Agenda Item 1.13 is to consider possible new allocations to the MSS for direct connectivity between space stations and IMT user equipment to complement terrestrial IMT network coverage, it must be mentioned that co-frequency MSS is not the only concern.
-In the run-up to WRC-15, frequency bands adjacent to the 1-GHz RNSS bands were studied as possible candidate bands for IMT under WRC-15 Agenda Item 1.1.
-The ITU-R studies showed that “if a higher-power, continuous-in-time signal in the same frequency band, or an adjacent band, is broadcast near an RNSS receiver, it could desensitize the RNSS receiver to the degree that the RNSS receiver is unable to extract the RNSS signal from space.
-As a result, frequency ranges near those used for the RNSS should not be identified for IMT.”
-CPM Report for WRC-15, at Section 1/1.1/4.1.2.1.

 Conclusion

 Resolution 253 (WRC-23) encompasses all of the frequency spectrum between 694/698 MHz and 2.7 GHz in its search for possible new MSS allocations for direct connectivity between space stations and IMT user equipment.
 As the discussion above makes clear, the ITU-R has intensively looked at the prospect of co-frequency MSS (space-to-Earth) and RNSS operations.
-It determined during this examination that co-frequency sharing between RNSS and MSS (space-to-Earth) is not feasible.
-Moreover, the ITU-R has looked at the possibility of co-frequency or adjacent-band IMT and RNSS as recently as 2015, and concluded that frequencies near those used for RNSS should not be identified for IMT – and WRC-15 agreed.
+It determined during this examination that co-frequency sharing between RNSS and MSS (space-to-Earth) in the RNSS (space-to-Earth) and (space-to-space) frequency bands 1 164-1 215 MHz, 1 215-1 300 MHz, and 1 559-1 610 MHz is not feasible.

-On the basis of this document, the United States urges WP 4C to determine that the studies under Resolution 253 (WRC-23) for possible MSS allocations for direct connectivity between space stations and IMT user equipment should not include the RNSS (space-to-Earth) and (space-to-space) frequency bands 1 164-1 215 MHz, 1 215-1 300 MHz, and 1 559-1 610 MHz.
-In addition, the studies should not include the possibility of transmitting IMT user equipment in either the 1-GHz RNSS bands or any frequency ranges adjacent to or near those used for RNSS.
+On the basis of this document, the United States urges WP 4C to include this document in its report or other output of the studies under Resolution 253 (WRC-23) for possible MSS allocations for direct connectivity between space stations and IMT user equipment. .